casper-network/docs-archive/theory/abstract-consensus.rst

 -  **ack_level: Int** - acknowledgement level; an integer value bigger than zero

 The criterion is centered about the concept of "summit".
 Summits are subgraphs of j-dag fulfilling certain properties.
-We will use the term **K-summit** for a summit formed with acknowledgement level K.
+We will use the term **k-summit** for a summit formed with acknowledgement level k.

+Once a k-level summit is found, the consensus is achieved.

 Visual notation
 ~~~~~~~~~~~~~~~